-This is unlike in spreadsheets where you have to wait for one employee to finish making his changes to the sheet to pass on to the next employee.
+This is unlike in spreadsheets, where you have to wait for one employee to finish making his changes to the sheet to pass on to the next employee.
 And this inefficient cycle goes on endlessly.

 3. No accountability as changes can’t be tracked

-This is unlike in automated solutions such as PIMs that log all changes made to the system.
-It can be configured to track changes on items, products, and other entities.
-With this information, it is possible to reconstruct all the actions that happened to the configured entities.
+This is unlike automated solutions such as PIMs that log all changes made to the system.
+You can configure it to track changes on items, products, and other entities.
+This information makes it possible to reconstruct all the actions that happened to the configured entities.

 4. Lack of security

-5. Don’t support real-time decision making
+5. Don’t support real-time decision-making

 Spreadsheets are also typically without context.
 It’s difficult to correlate different data sets together in Excel to see how they interrelate.
 Dashboards, on the other hand, can have different layers of information and blend multiple sources seamlessly.
-You start off with a high-level view of your metrics and add in drill-downs to show the data driving those numbers with a single click.
+You start with a high-level view of your metrics and add drill-downs to show the data driving those numbers with a single click.